Gloucester: Governance

 There are two tiers of local government covering Gloucester, at district (city) and county level: Gloucester City Council and Gloucestershire County Council.
+The Quedgeley area of the city is a civil parish with a town council, forming a third tier of local government; the remainder of the city is an unparished area.

 History

-Gloucester was an ancient borough, being treated as a borough from Saxon times and being granted its first borough charter by Henry II in 1155.
-In 1483 the town of Gloucester was made a separate county with its own magistrates, making it administratively independent from the surrounding county of Gloucestershire.
+Gloucester was an ancient borough, being treated as a borough from Saxon times and being granted its first known borough charter by Henry II in 1155.
+In 1483 the town of Gloucester was given the right to appoint its own magistrates, making it a county corporate, administratively independent from the surrounding county of Gloucestershire.
 When the Diocese of Gloucester was founded in 1541, the town was given the right to call itself a city.
-The city's borough corporation was reformed under the Municipal Corporations Act 1835 to make it a municipal borough with city status.
-When elected county councils were established in 1889, Gloucester was made a county borough, retaining its independence from Gloucestershire, with the borough corporation providing all local government services for the city.
+The city was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835.
+When elected county councils were established in 1889, Gloucester was considered large enough to provide its own county-level services, and so it was made a county borough, independent from Gloucestershire County Council.

 Gloucester Guildhall at 23 Eastgate Street was built in 1892 and served as the city's administrative headquarters until 1986, when the council moved to North Warehouse at Gloucester Docks.

 On 1 April 1974, the modern district of Gloucester was formed under the Local Government Act 1972, covering the same area as the abolished County Borough of Gloucester.
 The reforms also saw the city become subordinate to Gloucestershire County Council, losing the independence it had held since 1483.
 The parish of Quedgeley was subsequently transferred into Gloucester from Stroud District in 1991.
 Quedgeley retains its own parish council, unlike the rest of Gloucester, which is an unparished area.
 In 2017, Quedgeley Parish Council changed its name to Quedgeley Town Council, making it a town within a city.